-Task 2 - Outreach
+Task 2 - Outreach: Education Programs for Adults & Families

-Description of Task: Provide educational programming for adults and families.
+Description of Task:

 RFC offers field-based educational programs for adults and families through its trademark Watershed Explorations.
 These action-packed programs are designed to bring participants to unique places in the watershed and teach them about specific water issues from local and regional experts and align with many CBIP/CWP goals and objectives.
 Explorations include river floats, hikes near important riparian habitat, tours of water diversion projects, and volunteer habitat restoration projects.
 Examples of Watershed Explorations we offer include: